brettmillerb/Pester-Wiki/Testing-different-module-types.md

 However, the [Mock](Mock.md) and [InModuleScope](InModuleScope.md) features can only be used for commands in **Script** modules due to limitations in the way that other module types are implemented in PowerShell.
 As a result, you may see error message when trying to use Mock or InModuleScope with non-Script modules:

 ```
 Module 'MyManifestModule' is not a Script module.
 Detected modules of the following types: 'Manifest'
 ```

+## Usage and workarounds
 The following sections describe Pester's support for the Mock and InModuleScope features for each type of module, and workarounds for the error above, if available.

-## Script Modules
+### Script Modules
 Pester fully supports Script modules, so the Mock and InModuleScope features can be used without any workarounds.

-## Dynamic Modules
+### Dynamic Modules
 The Mock and InModuleScope features can be used with Dynamic modules if the module is first imported using ```Import-Module```.
 For example:

 ```